AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 - Elder Ushru sends the characters on a journey to Bazzoxan to learn more about the Jewel
 - The characters explore the streets and people of Bazzoxan
 - The characters work their way through Betrayer's Rise to find the Prayer Site of Avandra
+- The characters arrive in Ank'Harel and explore the city
+- The characters choose a faction and work through their story track
+	- Allegiance of Allsight
+	- Cobalt Soul
+	- Vermillion

 ## Act 3: Cael Morrow (Chapter 5, 6 & 7)